l7mp/stunner/cmd/turncat/README.md

-# turncat: A simple STUN/TURN client
+# turncat: Swiss-army-knife testing tool for STUNner

 `turncat` is a STUN/TURN client to open a connection through a TURN server to an arbitrary remote address/port.
 The main use is to open a local tunnel endpoint to any service running inside a